Biochemical reagents for studying plant cell wall enzymes

 - sugar nucleotides and phosphates

 Reagents are supplied with full data sheets detailing activity, purity and relevant references to publications.
-The on-line catalogue of available reagents is available to review at:

 - Simplified blotting screens and assays for wall-acting enzymes